zenkay/personal-blog/php/wp-content/plugins/updraftplus/readme.txt

 == Changelog ==

 The <a href="http://updraftplus.com/news/">UpdraftPlus backup blog</a> is the best place to learn in more detail about any important changes.

+= 1.9.25 - 2014/09/17 =

+* FEATURE: Copy (https://copy.com) cloud storage support (Premium - http://updraftplus.com/shop/updraftplus-premium/)
+* FEATURE: The search/replace expert tool can now work on selected tables only
+* PERFORMANCE: Use PageVisibility API to be more intelligent about when we need to poll for progress in the dashboard
+* FIX: The Migrator add-on would fetch more database rows than it should, increasing the (low) risk of hitting memory limits, and increasing the time needed on enormous sites
+* FIX: Some Google Drive backups could get uploaded twice, if you were using multiple storage backends
+* FIX: If user set the option to not verify SSL certificates, then this option was not honoured for all methods
+* FIX: If user had never saved their settings (and hence using no cloud backup), then old backup sets were not pruned
+* TWEAK: Inform the user of possible plugin compatibility issues if they are about to restore a site onto a webserver running a PHP major version older than the original backup.
+* TWEAK: Detect database disconnection when search/replacing, and reconnect if possible; and to try less rows in case it was a memory limit
+* TWEAK: Allow wildcards at either end in exclusion items (e.g. *backups*)
+* TWEAK: Add option to control how many rows are search/replaced at once
+* TWEAK: Prevent PHP notice being generated on first Google Drive authentication
+* TWEAK: Update Bitcasa console link to new location
+* TRANSLATIONS: New Portuguese (Portugal) translation (pt_PT) - thanks to Pedro Mendonça
+* TRANSLATIONS: Updated translations for Dutch, Italian, Swedish, Russian, Czech, Greek, Portuguese (Brazilian)

 = 1.9.19 - 2014/08/19 =